 Carrie is married to Chaplain Glen Wood, Captain USN.
 Together they have traveled and lived around the world serving God and country.

-Dr. Wright’s research focuses on the relationship between 2nd Temple Period Jewish Literature and the New Testament, in particular the understanding of the NT in its 1st century Jewish context.
-He is a member of the Editorial Board for the Journal for the Study of the Pseudepigrapha, and serves as co-editor of Enoch Literature for the Textual History of the Bible, and as the General Editor for the forthcoming monograph series with Baker Academic, The NT in its Second Temple Jewish Context.
+Dr. Wright’s research focuses on the relationship between 2nd Temple Period Jewish Literature and the New Testament, in particular the understanding of the New Testament in its 1st century Jewish context.
+His publications include the Origin of Evil Spirits, Satan and the Problem of Evil, Early Jewish Literature: An Anthology, An Introduction to Ancient Ethiopic Grammar, and The Spirit Says: Inspiration and Interpretation in Ancient Jewish and Early Christian Texts along with other essays and journal articles.
+He is a member of the Editorial Board for the Journal for the Study of the Pseudepigrapha and serves as co-editor of Enoch Literature for the Textual History of the Bible, and as the General Editor for the forthcoming monograph series with Cascade Academic, The NT in its Second Temple Jewish Context.
+He also serves on the Board of Directors for the Enoch Seminar.